-The Group is subject to a number of investigations by regulatory and enforcement authorities.
+The Group is subject to a number of investigations by regulatory and enforcement authorities including:

-- The United States Department of Justice is investigating the Group with respect to compliance with various criminal statutes including the U.S. Foreign Corrupt Practices Act of 1977, United States money laundering statutes and fraud statutes related to the Group's business in certain overseas jurisdictions, from 2007. - The United States Commodity Futures Trading Commission is investigating whether Glencore and its subsidiaries may have violated certain provisions of the U.S. Commodity Exchange Act of 1936 and/or CFTC regulations including through corrupt practices in connection with commodities trading. - The United Kingdom Serious Fraud Office is investigating the Group in respect of suspicions of bribery in the conduct of business of the Group. - The Brazilian authorities are investigating the Group in relation to "Operation car wash", which relates to bribery allegations concerning Petrobras. - The Office of the Attorney General of Switzerland has opened a criminal investigation into Glencore International AG for failure to have the organisational measures in place to prevent alleged corruption in the DRC.
+The United States Department of Justice is investigating the Group with respect to compliance with various criminal statutes including the U.S. Foreign Corrupt Practices Act of 1977, United States money laundering statutes and fraud statutes related to the Group's business in certain overseas jurisdictions.

+- The United States Commodity Futures Trading Commission (the "CFTC") is investigating whether the Group may have violated certain provisions of the U.S. Commodity Exchange Act of 1936 and/or CFTC regulations including through corrupt practices in connection with commodities trading. - The United Kingdom Serious Fraud Office is investigating the Group in respect of suspicions of bribery in the conduct of business of the Group. - The Brazilian authorities are investigating the Group in relation to "Operation car wash", which relates to bribery allegations concerning Petrobras. - The Office of the Attorney General of Switzerland is investigating Glencore International AG for failure to have the organisational measures in place to prevent alleged corruption.